kevindelord/swift-style-guide/README.markdown

 }
 ```

-## Blocks
+## Closures

-Blocks or closure or blocks are one of the most complicated subject when dealing with guidelines in Swift.
+Closures or blocks (ObjC) are one of the most complicated subject when dealing with guidelines in Swift.
 The code needs to be clear, very easy to read and understandable in seconds.

 Here are some very specific rules:

-* Never write the block name if there is just one block in a function.
+* Never write the closure name if there is just one closure in a function.
-* Never write the parameters of the block if there is none.
+* Never write the parameters of the closure if there is none.

 **Preferred:**
 ```swift